1889. Platinum print, 8 15/16 x 6 1/8" (22.7 x 15.6 cm)

 A Towering Undertaking

-It took five months to build the tower’s foundation and 21 months to assemble the metal pieces.
-Three hundred workers joined together over 18,000 pieces of puddle iron (a pure form of structural iron) using over two and a half million rivets.
-It is now one of the most visited monuments in the world.
+It took five months to build the Eiffel Tower’s foundation and 21 months to assemble its metal pieces.
+Three hundred workers joined together more than 18,000 pieces of puddle iron (a pure form of structural iron) using more than 2.5 million rivets.
+The tower is now one of the most visited monuments in the world.